 At the end of medical school, the medical student will be able to:

-- Describe the most frequent conditions that are considered urologic emergencies requiring immediate recognition and treatment
+- Describe the most frequent conditions that are considered urologic emergencies requiring immediate recognition and management

-- Distinguish, through the history and physical examination, the key features of urinary obstruction, obstructive pyelonephritis, gross hematuria with clot retention, priapism, penile fracture, Fournier’s gangrene, and paraphimosis
+- Distinguish, through patient history and physical examination, the key features of urinary obstruction, obstructive pyelonephritis, gross hematuria with clot retention, priapism, penile fracture, Fournier’s gangrene, and paraphimosis

-- Appropriately order imaging studies and lab tests to help evaluate the patient presenting with a urologic emergency
+- Order appropriate imaging studies and lab tests to help evaluate the patient presenting with a urologic emergency

 - Formulate a treatment plan for the most common urologic emergencies